How to make a Perfect Latte at Home (with an espresso machine)

 Most of the time, there are either one or two espresso shots in a latte.
 Most shops make larger-size lattes with a double shot of espresso, while using a single shot for smaller-sized lattes.

 You can froth milk by shaking it in a sealed jar as hard as you can and then microwaving it for half a minute.
-Here’s a guide we created on this topic.
+Or you can check our guide on how to use a milk frother.

 - Caffe Society.
 (2012, December 05).
 How to Make a Latte -Barista Tips.
 Retrieved from https://www.youtube.com/watch?v=yJQSGVW0Tn8